lisa-lumos/Snowflake/09-data-sharing.md

    - provide additional metadata to consumer, & view consumer usage info.
    - optionally charge for data.
    - offer data publicly/privately.
-2. Direct share. share data to other accounts within the same sf region.
+2. Direct share.
+Share data to other accounts within the same sf region.
-3. Data Exchange. share data with a group of accounts that you selected, if private listing is not an option for you.
+3. Data Exchange.
+Share data with a group of accounts that you selected, if private listing is not an option for you.
 Can see usage metrics.

 ## Intro
-You can share the following Snowflake database objects:
+`You can share the following Snowflake database objects:`
 - Tables
 - External tables
 - Secure views